 Governor’s Reentry Task Force

 Each month, the Department of Corrections publishes The Tool Box in order to keep staff, community stakeholders, offenders, and their families informed about reentry efforts in Kentucky.
-Prior to March 2013, the Department published two seperate documents — The Tool Kit, which focuses on staff and community stakeholders and Homeward Bound, which focuses on offenders and their families.
-Please send article suggestions to Cheryl Million.
+Prior to March 2013, the Department published two separate documents — The Tool Kit, which focuses on staff and community stakeholders and Homeward Bound, which focuses on offenders and their families.
+Please send article suggestions to Kerry Mears.